Mann ministry: Shuffling in the cabinet

 In May 2022, health minister Vijay Singla was removed from cabinet, after corruption charges were raised against him.

 5 MLAs were inducted into the cabinet and their swearing in ceremony took place on 4 July 2022.

 On 7 January 2023, cabinet minister Fauja Singh Sarari resigned as cabinet minister upon corruption allegations following an alleged audio clip of him discussing how to extort money from contractors.
 He responded by denying the allegations and dubbing the clip of him "doctored".
 He was replaced by Dr. Balbir Singh.

+On 31 May 2023, cabinet minister Inderbir Singh Nijjar resigned as cabinet minister on personal grounds.He was replaced with Balkar Singh.
+Along with him, Gurmeet Singh Khuddian was also given a place in cabinet by allocating him an important portfolio of Agriculture and farmers welfare among others.

 Major decisions

 Ending VIP culture

 Even before taking the oath, CM-designate Mann took steps to end VIP culture by meeting with the Director General of Police (DGP).
 Next day, the DGP in charge of security gave orders to withdraw personnel from 122 former MLAs and ministers.
 A total of 384 policemen previously on security details for those politicians were transferred back to their parent unit.
 Mann had stated that the police force was needed for security of the people and not VIPs.
 As ordered, 21 security personnel, the largest detail in the list, were withdrawn from the service of former transport minister and incumbent MLA Amrinder Singh Raja Warring.
-Furthermore, 19 personnel were withdrawn from the security of former finance minister Badal, 17 personnel from former education minister Pargat Singh, 16 from former food minister Ashu, and 15 personnel each from former ministers Sangat Singh Gilzian and Randeep Singh Nabha among others.
-The security of former CMs was continued as they had been provided security on the instructions of the Union Home Ministry.
 AAP national convener Arvind Kejriwal said Mann "removed the security of old ministers and gave security to the public".
+However, the same security was reallotted to AAP leaders, with Bhagwant Mann having the highest number of security personnel with him and a handful with his wife, mother and sister as well.